-Section 2 GUIDANCE SERVICES
+Section 3 GUIDANCE SERVICES

-The Arlington Public Schools employs guidance counselor(s) for the purpose of implementing and facilitating a comprehensive guidance program as directed by the state of Nebraska.
-Which includes; assisting with the district's testing program, scheduling, and vocational exploration.
+The Arlington Public Schools employs guidance counselor(s) for the purpose of implementing and facilitating a comprehensive guidance program as directed by the state of Nebraska. which includes; assisting with the district's testing program, scheduling, and student data exploration.
+Weekly guidance lessons support the socio-emotional needs of the student body.
 The guidance program also allows for students to discuss problems as well as resolve conflicts.
-If you wish to see a counselor, stop by a counselor's office and make arrangements for an appointment.
+If a child wishes to see a counselor, he or she may stop by the counselor's office and make arrangements for an appointment.

-Section 3 HEALTH SERVICES
+Section 4 HEALTH SERVICES